martinapm/martinapm/README.md

 ## 🌹 Personal Values

-🎀 **Responsibility** — I approach each project with structure and commitment.
+🎀 **Responsibility** — I approach each project with structure and commitment
-🌌 **Cooperation** — I believe in collaborative growth and shared learning.
+🌌 **Cooperation** — I believe in collaborative growth and shared learning
-🎆 **Creativity** — I blend design aesthetics with technical clarity.
+🎆 **Creativity** — I blend design aesthetics with technical clarity

 ---